 Hello, my name is Eugene Jeong.
 Firstly, I'm really thankful that you protected South Korea from North Korea.
 Your bravery, courage, and strength protected South Korea.
-If you didn't fight for us, I won't have existed, and would not be able to write this letter for you and others.
+If you didn't fight for us, I would not exist, and would not be able to write this letter for you and other.
 Veterans of all countries that made Korea's future.
-Veterans also protected 38line.
+Veterans also protected 38 line.
 I'm very grateful for all veterans.